 With a desire for economic prosperity and employment opportunities Kitsumkalum pursued a venture that became the economic arm of the Kitsumkalum Band.
-In August of 2004 Kalum Ventures Ltd. came to fruition after months of planning and discussion.
-Kalum’s need for a forest license holder was ultimately the deciding factor in KVL’s existence.
+In August of 2004 Kalum Ventures Limited Partnership came to fruition after months of planning and discussion.
+Kalum’s need for a forest license holder was ultimately the deciding factor in Kalum Ventures Limited’s existence.

-In January of 2004 KVL signed a Forest and Range Agreement with the Province of British Columbia, thus inviting Kitsumkalum to apply for a forest license.
-In July of 2004 Kitsumkalum was awarded 400,000m3 of wood to harvest within their traditional territory over a five year term.
+In January of 2004, the Kitsumkalum Band signed a Forest and Range Agreement with the Province of British Columbia, thus inviting Kitsumkalum to apply for a forest license.
+In July of 2004, Kitsumkalum was awarded 400,000m3 of timber to harvest within part of their traditional territory over ten years.

 Once the original licenses were complete, Kalum Ventures Ltd Partnership applied for and was awarded two new licenses.
 One provides for harvest of approximately 14,554m3 per year within Kitsumkalum Traditional Territory in the Kalum Timber Supply Area over a 20 year term.
 The other license allows harvesting of 28,891m3 from Kitsumkalum territory within Tree Farm License #1 over a 10 year term.

 Over the years, KVL has established a working relationship with Westland Resources Ltd, who works with our staff to provide assistance with cut block design, forest engineering, mapping and analysis, silviculture planning, cutting permit preparation , forest operations and reforestation activities.